Hume Lake: Formation

 The dam and reservoir survive today little changed from their original appearance in 1908.
 The dam stands 61 ft in height and extends 667 ft in length.
 The dam is founded on granite bedrock and consists of twelve 50 ft arches, which are supported by intervening buttresses on the downstream side.
 The height was set at 61 ft because of a tract of land not owned by Hume-Bennet along the reservoir's edge that would have been inundated by water if the dam had been built any higher.
 The water level was maintained at a level slightly lower than it typically is today, through the use of 5 × 8 ft spillway openings in the dam structure, which have since been filled.

 End of logging

-Hume-Bennettt thoroughly harvested the forests surrounding Hume Lake following completion of the dam, but paltry profits and a devastating fire in 1917 led to the end of logging operations.
+Hume-Bennett thoroughly harvested the forests surrounding Hume Lake following completion of the dam, but paltry profits and a devastating fire in 1917 led to the end of logging operations.
 The fire completely destroyed the mill and surrounding facilities, with all logging ceasing by 1924.
 On April 8, 1935, the United States Forest Service purchased the entire operation and its holdings, including the dam and forest surrounding Hume Lake, incorporating it into the Sequoia National Forest.